kisurizzz/AfyaLink/README.md

 - Material-UI for the frontend components
 - Flask and SQLAlchemy for the backend framework
 - Next.js for the frontend framework
+- Vercel for frontend hosting
+- Render for backend hosting
+- PostgreSQL for database hosting

 ## Contact